aglantzrbc/data-scraping-challenge/README.md

 ![mars_temp_extremes_by_month](https://github.com/aglantzrbc/data-scraping-challenge/assets/127694342/3bf8f117-9d22-4cd7-a0f2-ca6351c2ea26)

-**Figure 4** | *Months corresponding to the minimum and maximum temperatures on Mars, as measured on the surface by the NASA roller* Curiosity, *with the extremes annotated*
+**Figure 4** | *Months corresponding to the minimum and maximum temperatures on Mars in Celsius, as measured on the surface by the NASA roller* Curiosity, *with the extremes annotated*

 4. *What is the average pressure per Martian monhth* See **Table 5** and **Figure 5**, below.
 Pressure measurements are in Pascals (Pa).